Zandrr/Zandrr.github.io/_posts/2014-04-26-Introduction-to_APIs.md

 #Part 2: Using someone else's API:
-In this section we are going to utulize an API that converts any string into a 'yoda string'.
+In this section we are going to utilize an API that converts any string into a 'yoda string'.
 It will take a string and return how yoda might say it.
 Or, Take a string and return how yoda might say it, it will.
 Yes, hmmm.
 Let's do eet!

 ###Let's hit another API!